The Music Man Project's COVID 2020 - A Video History

 Invitations to present at education conferences in the US and UK now meant online videos rather than physical talks and performances.
 I prepared a 20-minute video presentation to introduce the main education concepts behind The Music Man Project.
 The film was premiered at Berklee College in the USA in October.

-The world now hold's its breath as we approach the end of 2020.
-Whilst the virus hasn't gone away, our community has grown and we have found new ways to reach more vulnerable people than ever before.
+Although the virus hasn't gone away, our community has grown and we have found new ways to reach more vulnerable people than ever before.
 Thank you to everyone who made this possible and to the thousands who joined our musical family during this momentous year.

 We will always be here for you.
 The more separated we were, the more we will find new ways to join together to support one another.

 The Music Man Project is now far better placed to provide a well-being response to future pandemics or similar global crisis.